 But the ideal ‘weight’ is not really in the number, but in the pet’s body condition.
 With the help from the Hill’s corporation, we are starting a program to help owners find out if the pets are at a healthy weight and develop a nutrition plan to help them lose weight if needed.

 The following video from Dr. Crystal Decker provides information on pet obesity as well as the use of body condition score and body fat index as ways to determine if your dog is overweight.
-She also shows viewers how they can take measurements on their dogs, which can be sent to us, to estimate your dog’s body fat index and ideal body weight.
+She also shows viewers how they can take measurements on their dogs, which can be used by us to estimate your dog’s body fat index and ideal body weight.